 What did Durham do?

-There was so much all he needed was the Horowitz report, and he had enough indictments to make.
+All he needed was the Horowitz report, and he had enough indictments to make.

 I understand.

-You can stay in America and be a loyal patriotic citizen, or you can move to another country.
+You can stay in America and be a loyal, patriotic citizen, or you can move to another country.

-I want to know what happens.
+I want to know what happened to you.

-Well then I'll then I'll tell you what, O'Reilly, I'll partner with you, and I think every American patriot that believes in free, fair, honest elections with integrity that will have confidence in will join with us.
+And I think every American patriot that believes in free, fair, honest elections with integrity that will have confidence in will join with us.

-No, the fight for too many people have paid such a larger price than we'll ever pay.
+No, the fight for too many people have paid such a larger price than what we'll ever pay.

-But all right, all things O'Reilly, Bill O'Reilly.com, simple man, and uh Mr. O'Reilly, it's always a pleasure, honor to have you on the program.
+And Mr. O'Reilly, it's always a pleasure, honor to have you on the program.

 And I'm Carol Markowitz.